This article has links to products and services we love, which we may make commission from.

 Check out our Edinburgh Harry Potter guide to find out more.

-The Balmoral also features in our most romantic hotels guide.
+The Balmoral also features in our most romantic hotel guide.

 Edinburgh Budget Hotels – City Centre

-The City Centre is not simply reserved for the rich and famous, however!
+However, the City Centre is not simply reserved for the rich and famous!

-There are a number of budget options available for travellers looking to save some cash.
+There are several budget options available for travellers looking to save some cash.

-Jurys Inn is located 5 minutes from Waverley Station, at the base of the Royal Mil close to Cockburn Street which has lots of food and drink options.
+Jurys Inn is located 5 minutes from Waverley Station, at the base of the Royal Mile close to Cockburn Street, which has lots of food and drink options.

 Some rooms have views of Calton Hill.